 What is Gum Disease?

-Left untreated, gum disease can lead to a several oral health issues including a receding gum line, inflamed or bleeding gums, pockets between the teeth filling with bacteria, and eventual bone loss.
+Left untreated, gum disease can lead to several oral health issues including a receding gum line, inflamed or bleeding gums, pockets between the teeth filling with bacteria, and eventual bone loss.

 Gum Disease Therapy